salcedoe/MtMdocs/docs/matlabBasics/Logical.md

     ans = 1
     ```

-    …We ge a 1, or true, indicating that the two character arrays are the same.
+    …We get a 1, or true, indicating that the two character arrays are the same.

     [strcmp]: http://www.mathworks.com/help/matlab/ref/strcmp.html